Welcome to the CASSIES

 - Great advertising.

 - A compelling business case.

 1) Great advertising.
-The CASSIES was set up more than twenty years ago to showcase how Canadian-produced advertising can be instrumental in profitably advancing the business goals of advertisers in Canada across short, medium and long-term time horizons.
+The CASSIES was set up in 1993 to showcase how Canadian-produced advertising can be instrumental in profitably advancing the business goals of advertisers in Canada across short, medium and long-term time horizons.
 We believe that great advertising and great results are not mutually exclusive, in fact they are symbiotic.
 Consequently, the quality of the advertising as perceived by the judges forms a part of the judging criteria: 30% of the overall scoring.

 2) Great results.
 Given the above remit, it is crucial in writing a CASSIES case that you are able to show the impact of the advertising on key business metrics.
 The strength of the results accounts for 30% of judges’ scoring.
 In Packaged Goods categories these would include sales, consumption, market share and profits; in the Cause category they would include donations, engagement and awareness.
 While some clients are wary of releasing such data into the public domain, every case needs to be formally approved by the client to be submitted.
 Not being able to highlight the progress made on such metrics for reasons of confidentiality is a severe hindrance to the winning of a CASSIES.

 3) A compelling business case.
 Probably the biggest single reason why submitted cases fail to win a CASSIES is the failure of the case-writer to demonstrate to well-informed, sceptical judges that the great results were primarily brought about by the great advertising.
 40% of the judges’ score is on how convincing is the case.
 As case-writer, you have to prove with a well-constructed argument that the advertising drove substantial and significant results, actively demonstrating the results were not caused by other factors in the marketing mix.
 To ensure consistency of approach, we insist all cases are submitted in a set format using this site’s case template.